 This is the final BOB.
 It has the pins rearranged to better mate to the relay board below.
 Like the prototype, there is only one way to assemble it, so you can't screw up.

-If you want to buy a BOB, I have 20 of them.
-I will sell you one for $6 using Paypal, including shipping within the United States.
+I do not sell the BOB with any parts.
+I will sell you one BOB for $6 using Paypal, including shipping within the United States.
 Just email me at: bigboy@WiringForDCC.com.
-Be sure to email me first to be sure I still have one for you.
-If this project is popular, I will order more and may set up a store.
+If this project is popular, I will order more and may set up a eBay store.

 The relay card.
 Note that the labeling on the relay card's 6 pin header matches the arrangement on the green BOB.
 Remove the jumper from the JD-VCC pin and place it so that it only covers the VCC pin next to it.

-NOTE: I suspect this card is only available as a surplus item.
 At the moment, you can get it from All Electronics (https://www.allelectronics.com) or eBay.
-As a surplus item, make sure you can get it from somewhere before you commit to this project.
 If you find another relay card that is different than this one, you will be on your own for figuring out how to hook it up.
 If you use my BOB, you will need to use a relay card that uses active low inputs.
 While the ACM supports active high, the BOB does not - I didn't want to make the BOB too complicated.

 The parts you need don't cost a lot.
 The bummer is that no one place sells everything you need.
 Below is your shopping list and suggest places to get them.